SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

 To make your MySQL installation a little more secure, notably by setting root credentials immediately:
 `mysql_secure_installation`

-**Important**: Make sure to select a strong password!
+**IMPORTANT**: Make sure to select a strong password!

-**Important**: Copy the secret_note_template from the project directory into a secure location, for example a secret note in 1Password.
+**IMPORTANT**: Copy the secret_note_template from the project directory into a secure location, for example a secret note in 1Password.
 Add the MySQL Root Credentials to the secret note.
 Ensure this note is properly saved before continuing.

 ## Install Consul, Run Consul Agent Locally (in Development Mode):